 - AH - next to car park 3

-As an AUT student, you can take advantage of the AUT Sport & Fitness Centre on the North Shore Campus and the City Fitness Centre on the City Campus.
+As an AUT student, you can take advantage of the AUT Sport & Fitness Centre on the North Campus and the City Fitness Centre on the City Campus.
 Membership can be as little at $1 a day with no joining fees and no strings attached.
 For complete information about facilities, classes, membership and events, visit AUT Sport & Fitness Centres.